oracle-livelabs/security/database/advanced/advanced-security/data-redaction/data-redaction.md

 ## **Appendix**: About the Product
 ### **Overview**

-Hard-coded within the Oracle Database core product, this features is part of the *Advanced Security Option (ASO)*
+Data Redaction is built into the Oracle Database kernel and is a feature of *Advanced Security Option (ASO)*.

-Data Redaction enables you to mask (redact) data that is returned from queries issued by applications.
-We can also talk about Dynamic Data Masking.
+Data Redaction enables you to dynamically mask (redact) data that is returned from queries issued by applications.

 You can redact column data by using one of the following methods: